junxit/us-congress-bills-110/metadata.md

 - 2007-10-16 — Rule provides for consideration of H.R.
 2102 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
 - 2007-10-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11601-11602; text: CR H11601)
 - 2007-10-16 — The previous question was ordered pursuant to the rule. (consideration: CR H11601)
+- 2007-10-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-10-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 428.